Skincare Labels Are Misleading CustomersDate: January 10, 2013

 What it actually means: Essentially not much as there is no objective way to measure firming.
 Most claims are based on a small study of subjective consumer perceptions.

 What to try instead: Using dermal fillers can be a much more effective way to produce more firm looking skin.
-Ensure that those treating you have completed recognised dermal fillers training courses.
+Ensure that those treating you have completed recognised botox training courses.